 At Providence Seward Mountain Haven, our therapists are here to help you recover as quickly as possible and live a healthy life.
 We offer physical, speech and occupational therapy for patients of all ages.

-Here at Providence Seward Mountain Haven, we have dedicated Life Engagement Therapists who create an environment in the Green House Home that provide opportunities for the elders to enjoy the highest possible quality of life through meaningful activity.
+Here at Providence Seward Mountain Haven, we have dedicated staff that provide opportunities for the elders to enjoy the highest possible quality of life through meaningful activity.

-The purpose of the Life Engagement Therapist is to mentor the Shahbazim regarding activities and recreational enrichment.
-Our therapists will complete an in-depth assessment of each elder and provide materials or other means of interest to the elders for meaningful activity pursuits.
-We will also implement individualized activity care plans and activity calendars.
+Our therapists complete an assessment of each resident, provide materials or other means of interest for meaningful activity pursuits.
+We also implement individualized activity care plans and activity calendars.
 Some activities include painting, arts & crafts, karaoke, bingo, card games, movies, reading, special entertainment and holiday events.

-Families are included in the activity planning process and our therapists promote good mental health by encouraging and assisting elders to socialize with each other and maintain contact with family and friends.
+Families can be included in the activity planning process and our therapists promote good mental health by encouraging and assisting residents to socialize with each other and maintain contact with family and friends.